ED CARE GUIDE

 • Mechanism of action: Identical — same PDE5 inhibition pathway

-• Safety and efficacy: The FDA considers approved generics therapeutically equivalent to their brand-name counterparts
+• Safety and efficacy: Approved generics are therapeutically equivalent to their brand-name counterparts

 What May Differ